Setup time: 5 Min

 - open the

-section - and select
+Endpoint securitysection - and select

-.
+Alert/Detection.
 This selection differs from the worflow we will create later to update incidents that already got created

 - After selecting